 Courses in the discipline of mathematics, science, social sciences, humanities and courses in career option programs are eligible for students to enroll in under the PSEO Act.

-Fall 2018 courses offered can be viewed by clicking here.
+Fall 2018 courses offered can be viewed here.

 The complete list of Graceland University majors and minors will assist you in choosing courses that fit into your chosen major.